julianchurchill/text-adventure/README.md

 - [FEATURE] Scroll to the top of _new_ description content instead of scrolling to the bottom of the current content all the time.
 - [FEATURE] Forced available items text in a locations to be just before the exit text instead of getting lost in the description/story text.
-- [FEATURE] The user will be notified when they have reached the end of the available content with a popup upon their next action.
+- [FEATURE] The user will be notified when they have reached the end of the available content with text at the end of the description.
 - [FEATURE] Removed mentions of rubies in the text.
 Changed the score representation in the GUI to a simple percentage.
 - [FEATURE] The font size can be changed via the options dialog.
 - [FEATURE] The 'Examine an item' button text changed to 'Examine' so it works nicely with items and people.